-Let’s start with the top loose leaf Earl Grey tea brands.
+Let’s start with a list of the top loose leaf Earl Grey tea brands.

 Best Earl Grey Tea Bags

-If you want a quicker or more effective way to make your Earl Grey tea, here are the tea bags that will do this.
+If you want a quicker or more effective way to make your Earl Grey tea, here is a list of the tea bags that will do this.